 - Data from tags can be encrypted for enhanced security

-- Tags can store more information than just basic product information (serial number, lot number manufacturing date, expiry, and website URL etc…)
+- Tags can store more information than just basic product information (serial number, lot number, manufacturing date, expiry, website URL, etc.)

 - RFID systems can be integrated with other existing systems